patrick-kidger/equinox/README.md

 - `model` must be a PyTree;
 - `updates` must be a PyTree with the same structure.
 It essentially performs `jax.tree_map(lambda m, u: m + u, modelm updates)`.
 However anywhere `updates` is zero then no update is made at all, so as to handle nondifferentiable parts of `model` that may not have addition defined (e.g. activation functions).

+The returned value is the updated model. (`model` is *not* mutated in place, as is usual in JAX and functional programming.)

 To produce `updates`, it is typical to take the gradients from the loss function, and then adjust them according to any standard optimiser; for example [Optax](https://github.com/deepmind/optax) provides `optax.sgd` or `optax.adam`.